Florida Permit Test No. 1 - Passing score: 80%

 Does Florida Practice Tests Work?

-A DMV practice test is one of the corner stones in your preparations for a Florida permit or full Florida driver's license.
+A DMV practice test is one of the corner stones in your preparations for a Florida permit or Florida driver's license.
 Research shows that active learning by taking practice tests has a significant impact on your result on the official exam.
 Good scores on a DMV practice test will also boast your confidence and make you less nervous before the real Florida driver license knowledge test.

 Always start by reading your Florida Driver License Handbook.
 Then take at least 10 practice tests.
-When you reach a full score on a handfull of tests, you may be ready for the real test.
+When you reach a score on a handfull of tests, you may be ready for the real test.
 But don't attempt the real thing too soon.
 Make sure you fully understand questions and answers.

 The Florida DMV test is known for being difficult.
 It is a good idea to read every question carefully.